dzap/test-html-css/README.md

 <p>Extra consideration will be given if you can additionally complete the following tasks.</p>
 + Please ensure the page is functional in IE9+.
 Pixel perfection is not required, but please ensure the page is functional.
 + Use a "mobile first" approach to responsive design.
-+ Please complete the following items without use of a responsive framework, using only CSS media queries.
++ Please complete the following items without the use of a responsive framework, using only CSS media queries.
     + For tablet sizes only (768px to 1024px), please omit the comments section, and have each remaining sibling column span 50% of the parent container.
     + For mobile sizes only (below 768px), please center align the text and dates within the comments section.
     + For mobile sizes only (below 768px), please stack the main navigation items vertically.
-    + For mobile sizes only (below 768px), please center align the logo.

 **What We're Interested In**
 + Command of HTML and CSS languages